Japanese occupation of New Guinea: Kavieng

 The town of Kavieng of New Ireland was occupied by Japanese forces in January 1941 and there was a military base established there by the Japanese, smaller than the one at Rabaul.
 The town was frequently bombed by allied forces throughout 1943-1944 until it was liberated by Australian and American troops in 1945.
 There are many sunken ships of the Japanese on the coastline of Kavieng, which is now a popular tourist destination.
 Nearly the whole town was destroyed after allied troops took it back due to bombings in the area.

 Rabaul

 On 23 January 1942, 5,000 Japanese forces captured Rabaul.
 There were around 100 ships docked at Simpson Harbour, and many Koreans, British, and Indians were forced into labour on Rabaul.
-Throughout the war, Australian submarines destroyed Japanese ships, which are now famous in Rabaul.
 On 13 September 1945, Australian troops captured the city, ending the occupation.

 Demographics

 Most people were native Papuans, but there were many Japanese who were primarily soldiers.
-There were a huge amount of Chinese who were deported from other occupied region of New Guinea and sent to Rabaul.
-There were small amounts of British, Indian, Korean, and Taiwanese from other parts of the empire who were deported to New Guinea.
+There was a huge number of Chinese who were deported from other occupied region of New Guinea and sent to Rabaul.
+There were small numbers of British, Indian, Korean, and Taiwanese from other parts of the empire who were deported to New Guinea.

-War Crimes
+War crimes

 The Japanese were not hesitant to shoot anybody according to Allied forces and they often treated New Guineans with extreme brutality.
 Many were killed on the spot if they did not listen to what the Japanese troops said.